nohoemood/Currency-Converter-App/README.md

 # Currency Converter

-A minimalist iOS application for tracking up-to-date currency exchange rates.
+Currency converter from Ruble based on the Central Bank of Russia's API.
+Minimalist iOS application for tracking up-to-date currency exchange rates.

 ## Design & UI/UX
 The application features a custom interface with full support for both **Light and Dark modes**.
 The UI was designed in Figma, utilizing a structured color system, design tokens, and modern visual elements (such as liquid glass styling) to ensure a seamless visual experience across both theme transitions.